mottaquikarim/PYTH2/src/Topics/dicts.md

 }
 ```

-**Notice something?** It's easy to accidentally override items when you're merging datasets. *Oops, we just changed the capital of NJ to Hoboken!* Don't worry though - we'll learn an easy way to check for duplicate keys in the next section.
+**Notice something?** It's easy to accidentally override items when you're merging datasets. *Oops, we just changed the capital of NJ to Hoboken!* Don't worry though - we'll learn an easy way to check for duplicate keys in the next section on loops.

 ### Remove Items from a Dict